-On the Sonoma County Coast all communities are served by volunteer fire departments with the exception of Duncans Mills and Jenner, served by the Monte Rio Fire Protection District; and Bodega Bay, served by the Bodega Bay Fire Protection District.
-The Sea Ranch, Annapolis, Fort Ross, and Bodega Volunteer Fire Departments are funded by CSA 40.
+On the Sonoma County coast all communities are served by volunteer fire departments with the exception of Duncans Mills and Jenner, served by the Monte Rio Fire Protection District; Bodega Bay, served by the Bodega Bay Fire Protection District; and The Sea Ranch and Annapolis, served by the North Coast Fire Protection District (established in April 2016) The Fort Ross and Bodega Volunteer Fire Departments are funded by CSA 40.
 Timber Cove is a special tax district, not part of CSA 40.
-Figures C-PF-2a-c show the Fire Protection Districts on the Coast.
+Figures C-PF-2a to C-PF-2c show the Fire Protection Districts on the coast.

-Structural fire protection on the Coast has general inadequacies common to many rural areas.
-The Sea Ranch, Timber Cove, and Bodega Bay are the only areas with adequate water supply Public Facilities & Services Element Page C-PF-29 and water pressure for fire fighting.
+Structural fire protection on the coast has general inadequacies common to many rural areas.
+The Sea Ranch, Timber Cove, and Bodega Bay are the only areas with adequate water supply and water pressure for firefighting.
 Most departments lack paid staff and up-to-date firefighting equipment.
 The average age of fire apparatus is 26 years.
 Most of the fire stations are in need of maintenance and repair, and some need to be replaced.
 Fire protection response areas tend to be large, with limited road access.
 These factors combined with volunteer fire departments make for relatively long response times.